radhanikapoor/CMOR-438-S25/Unsupervised_Learning_Algorithms/README.md

 ---

-> **Note**: All datasets are stored in the `Datasets/` folder at the root of the project.
-When loading data from a notebook, use relative paths like `../Datasets/car_insurance.csv` depending on your notebook’s location.
+> **Note**: All datasets are stored in the `Datasets/` folder .
+When loading data from a notebook, use path `../Datasets/car_insurance.csv` if copying repository structure directly, else it will depend on your notebook’s structure.

 ---